pmem/pmdk/doc/libpmemobj.3.md

 using two alternative methods.

 The first one is to load configuration directly from a **PMEMOBJ_CONF** environment variable.
-Properly formated ctl config string is a single-line sequence of queries separated by ';':
+Properly formatted ctl config string is a single-line sequence of queries separated by ';':

 ```